baconjs/bacon.jquery/README.md

 ## Use without AMD

+The [plain example-app](https://github.com/raimohanska/bacon-jquery-bindings/tree/master/examples/plain) uses RequireJS, like this:

-Works without AMD too, so feel free to use plain old `<script>` tags to include Bacon, JQuery and BJQ.
+So feel free to use plain old `<script>` tags to include Bacon, JQuery and BJQ.

 The BJQ methods are exposed through `Bacon.$`, so you can call them as in `Bacon.$.textFieldValue(..)`.